 Wrongful death occurs when a person dies because of the negligent, reckless or intentional act of another individual or party.
 A wrongful death lawsuit can be brought by the representative of the decedent’s estate on behalf of the “distributees,” usually the decedent’s immediate family members.
 Damages recovered in the lawsuit may then be distributed among the family.

 Losing a loved one can never be undone.
-At McWhirter, Bellinger & Associates, our South Carolina lawyers can help you during this difficult time by assisting with the legal aspects of a wrongful death lawsuit.
+At McWhirter, Bellinger & Associates, our South Carolina lawyers can help you during this difficult time by assisting with the legal aspects of wrongful death accidents.
 Although nothing can bring your loved one back, we can fight to recover compensation on your behalf, which can help you heal and move past this tragedy.
 For a free case evaluation, please call us at 888-353-5513.

 Do You Have a Wrongful Death Case?

 Before doing anything else, you need to determine whether the untimely loss of your loved one constitutes a wrongful death case as defined by South Carolina state law.
-The attorneys at McWhirter, Bellinger & Associates are experienced professionals familiar with wrongful death cases, and will be happy to help you determine if you have a case during your free initial case evaluation.
+The South Carolina wrongful death attorneys at McWhirter, Bellinger & Associates are experienced professionals familiar with wrongful death cases, and will be happy to help you determine if you have a case during your free initial case evaluation.

 During your case evaluation, we can help you consider the following factors and others:

-- Did you lose a loved one in an accident such as one involving a vehicle such as a drunk driving accident, or construction site, or other incident?
+- Did you lose a loved one in a fatal accident such as one involving a vehicle such as a drunk driving accident, or construction site, or other incident?